 SALESFORCE PARK WALKING TOUR

-The rooftop park on the Salesforce Transit Center is a spectacular amenity – a 5.4 acre botanical garden and arboretum that was dropped into the city’s financial district when it opened in August 2018 (and then promptly closed a month later after an embarrassing structural problem, finally re-opening in December 2018).
+The rooftop park on the Salesforce Transit Center is a spectacular amenity – a 5.4 acre botanical garden and arboretum that was dropped into the city’s financial district when it opened in August 2018 (and then promptly closed a month later after an embarrassing structural problem.
+When will it reopen?
+Anyone’s guess, but apparently not before June 2019.

 As wonderful as the park is, I’ve heard from many visitors that they wish the trees and plants in the garden were identified or labeled.
 I know a thing or two about San Francisco’s trees, and decided that I could do something to help.
 So until the park gets around to identifying its amazing flora, this walking tour is my contribution to those who love the park, but wish they knew more about what they were seeing.